Skip to content

 EconJournalsElectronic journals are accessible via the Library Catalogue.
 EUI members also have off-campus access.

-The Library maintains a Directory of Bibliographies, Bibliographical Software and Reference Works for Economic Research.
+The Library maintains a Directory of Bibliographies, Bibliographic Software and Reference Works for Economic Research.

-EconLit is an online database of worldwide economics literature, providing bibliographical records, article abstracts and links to EUI full-text journals.
+EconLit is an online database of worldwide economics literature, providing bibliographic records, article abstracts and links to EUI full-text journals.

-The Web of Science is a bibliographical database of articles from 12,500 peer-reviewed journals, with tools for advanced search, citation analysis and rankings' reports.
-The Web of Science, published by Clarivate Analytics, is cross-indexed with Google Scholar.
+The Web of Science is a bibliographic database of articles from 22,000 peer-reviewed journals, with tools for advanced search, citation analysis and rankings' reports.
+The Web of Science is published by Clarivate Analytics.

 Publishers' e-journal platforms can be used for bibliography-building.
 Among the most important in economics are Science DirectSpringerlinkIngentaJSTORSage and Wiley Online.

-RePEc - Research Papers in Economics - is a database of working papers, preprints and bibliographical information, including all EUI economics working papers.
+RePEc - Research Papers in Economics - is a database of working papers, preprints and bibliographic information, including all EUI economics working papers.

-EconBiz - a portal of economics and business literature maintained by ZBW - provides access to scholarly papers and bibliographical records in German and English.
+EconBiz - a portal of economics and business literature maintained by ZBW - provides access to scholarly papers and bibliographic records in German and English.

-The EUI Library Catalogue can be used for bibliography-building and exporting bibliographical metadata.
+The EUI Library Catalogue can be used for bibliography-building and exporting bibliographic metadata.

 Google Scholar can be used for literature search, access to EUI subscription journals and as a complement to Google Scholar Citations and Google Scholar Metrics.

 Cadmus is the EUI research repository.
-All EUI economists - Professors, Researchers and Fellows - are requested to submit details of works published during their time at the EUI to Cadmus.
+All EUI professors, fellows and researchers are requested to submit details of works published during their time at the EUI to Cadmus.
 Where possible, full texts are included.

-The Economics Books Collection is located in the 330-339 shelf range on the issue-desk level of the Badia Library.
-The Statistical Theory Collection is at 500-519, and the Data Manuals Collection at 001-006.
+The Economics Books Collection is located in the 330-339 shelf range on the first floor of the Badia Library.
+The Statistical Theory Collection is at 500-519.
+The Data Manuals Collection is at 001-006.
+Library floorplans are on this page.

 The Departmental Library is located on the second floor at Villa La Fonte (same classification).
 Books and manuals in the Departmental Library (indexed here) can only be used in the Departmental complex.

 All Library books, ebooks and manuals are indexed in the Catalogue.
-Click on the cover images above for full details of new books and eBooks in economics and data science, 27 March – 2 April.
+Click on the cover images above for full details of new books and eBooks in economics and data science.

-Books may be borrowed from the main Library (Badia Fiesolana) for 30 days, renewable if not requested by another reader.
+Books may be borrowed from the main Library (Badia Fiesolana) for 30 days, renewable via My Account if not requested by another reader.

 Overdue books are subject to fines.
 Readers should regularly check their accounts for overdue books - especially approaching holiday periods.